Have you thought about a home chargepoint?

 Check you have permission first

-If you do not own your property or if it's a flat or leasehold you'll need to ask for permission to have a home chargepoint installed.
+If you do not own your property or if it's a flat or leasehold, you'll need to ask for permission to have a home chargepoint installed.

 Send photos and information to check your chargepoint can be installed

-Ohme or Easee will contact you within three working days of us approving your application.
+Your chargepoint provider will contact you within three working days of us approving your application.

-Some people need to have their electricity supply de-looped – this means separating your supply from your neighbours' supply, if you share a single electricity supply circuit.
+Some people need to have their electricity supply de-looped.
+This means separating your supply from your neighbours' supply, if you share a single electricity supply circuit.
 The cost of this is not included in your package and you'll need to organise this with your energy provider.